fivetran/dbt_pendo/README.md

     +schema: my_new_schema_name # leave blank for just the target_schema
 ```

-> Note that if your profile does not have permissions to create schemas in your warehouse, you can set each `+schema` to blank.
+> NOTE: If your profile does not have permissions to create schemas in your destination, you can set each `+schema` to blank.
 The package will then write all tables to your pre-existing target schema.

 ## Contributions